 Surgical procedures have also been considered and evaluated for use in aortic stenosis, including the use of a 'cutting' balloon that is inserted into the heart via catheterization and used to break down the tissue causing the constriction.
 This surgery is not commonly performed, but may be an option depending on the severity of your dog's disease and your access to specialists who are familiar with the procedure.

 Exercise should be restricted in dogs with aortic stenosis, especially those with severe disease.
 The most significant health risk associated with aortic stenosis is sudden death.
 While this sudden death is not always correlated with exercise, strenuous exercise does appear to make it more likely.

 "Exercise should be restricted in dogs with aortic stenosis, especially those with severe disease."

 Given the genetic basis of aortic stenosis, affected dogs should not be bred.

 Echocardiography can be beneficial for developing a prognosis for each individual patient.

 Pressure differentials across the valve (the difference in pressures between the two sides of the valve, which can be measured with echocardiography) are directly correlated with the risk of sudden death.
-Cats with a high pressure differential are at a high risk of sudden death within the next year, while cats with a low pressure differential are at a low risk of sudden death.
+Dogs with a high pressure differential are at a high risk of sudden death within the next year, while dogs with a low pressure differential are at a low risk of sudden death.